Ffion Hague: Personal life

 She met William Hague in 1995, when she became his private secretary at the Welsh Office.
 Because of the embarrassment caused by the previous Welsh secretary John Redwood, who was unable to sing the Welsh national anthem, it was decided that his successor should learn the words.

 They were married on 19 December 1997, at the Palace of Westminster, and currently reside in Richmond, North Yorkshire.
-When her husband was raised to the peerage in 2015 as Baron Hague of Richmond, she became The Lady Hague of Richmond.
+When her husband was raised to the peerage in 2015 as Baron Hague of Richmond, she became Lady Hague of Richmond.
 William Hague disclosed in September 2010 that she had suffered a number of miscarriages as they tried to start a family.
 They do not have any children.

 In 2015 the couple became owners by purchase of Cyfronydd Hall near Welshpool, Wales.

 Hague was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2024 Birthday Honours 'for Public Service and to Business'.